pubky/mainline/mainline-next/docs/prototype-plan.md

 6. Low-level mutable PUT events and high-level publication conclusions.

-Use real UDP, KRPC, BEP 44 validation, routing-table traversal, and discovered nodes.
-Avoid fake peers or a prototype-only wire protocol.
-Leave nonessential edge cases as short TODOs rather than obscuring the architecture.
+Use real UDP, KRPC, BEP 44 validation, routing-table traversal, and discovered nodes for reactor and traversal tests.
+Use synthetic public low-level events for deterministic high-level policy tests.
+Avoid a prototype-only wire protocol and leave nonessential edge cases as short TODOs rather than obscuring the architecture.

 ## Validation